MrDokon/radon-restapi-brief-analysis/README.md

 # Brief analysis of RAD-on REST API Selected Resources

-The repository contains selected charts from the analysis presented in my bachelor's thesis on RAD on REST APIs.
-The goal is to showcase my analytical skills by presenting the outputs of my [work](https://apd.polsl.pl/diplomas/14674/).
+<div align="justify"> The repository contains selected charts from the analysis presented in my bachelor's thesis on RAD on REST APIs.
+The goal is to showcase my analytical skills by presenting the outputs of my [work](https://apd.polsl.pl/diplomas/14674/). </div>

 ### RAD-on REST API